-Fact: Less than 5 percent of all cases of AD are "familial Alzheimer's," a type that runs in families, but if a person has a parent or sibling with AD, he or she will have a higher chance of getting it.3 genes associated with late-onset and early-onset AD have been identified in recent years.
+Fact: Less than 5 percent of all cases of AD are "familial Alzheimer's," a type that runs in families, but if a person has a parent or sibling with AD, he or she will have a higher chance of getting it.

+However, genes have been shown to play a role.
+Indeed, several genes associated with late-onset and early-onset AD have been identified in recent years.
 In late-onset AD, the most common gene is apolipoprotein E (APOE), which has three common forms: APOE e2 is the least common and appears to reduce the risk of AD; APOE e4 is more common and appears to increase the risk of AD; and APOE e3 is the most common and doesn't seem to affect the risk of AD.
 The APOE gene can be inherited from both the mother and father.
 Inheriting at least one APOE e4 gene increases risk of developing AD.
 With two APOE e4 genes, the risk is even higher.
 Yet, not everyone who has one or two APOE e4 genes develops AD.
 What's more, the disease develops in people with no APOE e4 gene.